 Michael Faraday (1791-1867)

 British experimental scientist Michael Faraday is a classical example of a person who became great by shear hard work, perseverance, lover for science and humanity.
 He started his carrier as an apprentice with a book binder, but utilized the opportunity to read science books that he received for binding.
-He sent his notes to
+He sent his notes to Sir Humphry Davy, who immediately recognized the talent in the young man and appointed him his permanent assistant in the Royal Institute.

 No comments: